robamu-org/linux-xlnx/README.md

 make ARCH=arm UIMAGE_LOADADDR=0x8000 uImage
 ```

+You can find the output products in `arch/arm/boot/`.

 # Prerequisites

 You need to have the Yocto SDK installed, which only works on a Linux host.
 Building